 Father God, thank You for reminding me that I don’t have to have all the answers.
 I just need to trust.
 Help me fix my eyes on Your faithfulness.
 I’m loosening my grip and surrendering all of my life into Your loving and capable hands.
 In Jesus’ Name, Amen.

-Which areas of your life do you struggle with the most to trust God?
+Which areas of your life do you struggle with the most when it comes to trusting God?
 How can remembering His faithfulness help you release control to Him today?
-Join in the conversation here.
+Share your heart with us in the comments.

 © 2022 by Lysa TerKeurst.
 All rights reserved.

 What We Believe